SirPlease/ZoneMod/README.md

      * If you have a prefered edition of a Plugin, you are able to simply replace the file in optional/zonemod.
 	 * Make sure the Plugin you're overwriting doesn't have a feature added that's required for proper ZoneMod play!
  * To make it easy for personal configuration for certain plugins, there's an added "server_preference.cfg" in the cfg/cfgogl/zonemod folder.
-     * This is to prevent Admins from messing with crucial variables, feel free to modify these cvars though!
+     * This is to prevent Admins from messing with crucial variables.
-	 * Keep in mind that this is a shared cfg, so currently the cfg is empty and the customizable cvars right now will have to be adjusted per config (zm1v1.cfg, zm2v2.cfg, etc)
+	 * Keep in mind that this is a shared cfg, so it'll only contain shared cvars.
-	 * These cfgs are still useful for Admins wanting to load certain plugins on top of the Config.
+	 * These cfgs are very useful for Admins wanting to load 1v1~4v4 supported plugins on top of the Configs.

 * Admin Tips:
  * l4d2_playstats needs to be loaded after readyup or it won't function properly, in many matchmodes this plugin is loaded before readyup which breaks the Rank System.
  * The previously distributed l4d2_weapon_attributes doesn't reset values after config unload, to fix this in other configs simply copy the version used in this config (optional/zonemod/l4d2_weapon_attributes) to your optional folder.
- * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load in other configs, make sure it's loaded before other plugins.
+ * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load it in other configs, make sure it's loaded before other plugins.
+ * TickRateFixes now also fixes Slow Doors and Pistol Scripts, useful for use with other configs.
+	 * Make sure you're not loading l4dpistoldelay if you're using this Plugin.
+	 * Make sure you don't have any adjustments to prop_rotating and prop_rotating_checkpoint speeds in your cfg/stripper folder.
 - - - -
 ### Bug / Exploit Fixes ###
-* Fixed Players being able to exploit switching team to get earlier Spawns.
+* Fixed Players being able to exploit switching team to get earlier SI Spawns.
 * Fixed Players being unable to Punch/Jump when they get Tank right after dying as SI.
 * Fixed Players being able to FF eachother with the Shotgun when they're in too close-range.
  * Seeing as this was introduced without notice, I considered this a bug and resolved it.